maryamShahid/intercepting-shell/README.md

 - `$ make`
 - `$ ./isp <N> <mode 1: normal, 2: tapped>`

- - N is the number of bytes to read/write in one system call
- - mode is the mode of the communication to use from normal and tapped
+ N is the number of bytes to read/write in one system call and mode is the mode of the communication to use from normal and tapped

 ### Running the producer-consumer model: